Video by Jeremiah P. Mensah

 Q. How can witchcraft enter the church?

-Q. Should I leave a church I suspect is tainted by witchcraft?
+Q. Should I leave a church that I suspect practices witchcraft?

 A. Seek the Lord in prayer for wisdom.
-In severe cases with overt manipulation and sin, it may be best to leave especially if the leadership seems resistant to correction.
-But also beware of satan, the accuser, sowing offense.
+In severe cases of manipulation and sin, it may be best to leave.
+This is especially true if leadership resists correction.
+But also beware of the accuser sowing offense.
+Approach leadership with humility.
+Then, intercede for the church.

 Q. What’s the solution when witchcraft is in the church?